Discordi0/Practice/HBT/Skills Assessment/Incident Handling Process.md

 ### Q5: Download the "logs-wazuh.zip" file from resources, and identify the suspicious PowerShell command in the logs.
 Type the suspicious IP address after decoding the command.
 #### A:

-Download the attached .zip file,
+Download the attached .zip file, unzip it and open it with your prefered text editor.

 ### Q6: In the same file (i.e., logs-wazuh.zip), identify the user who executed the suspicious PowerShell command.
 The format is domain\user.
 #### A: